pumpkinslayer12/Urban-Farming/Guides/School-Urban-Farming-Framework.md

 # Urban Farm Program Evaluation

-A comprehensive evaluation of your urban farming initiative is pivotal to gauge its effectiveness and discover improvement areas.
+An evaluation of your urban farming initiative is pivotal to gauge its effectiveness and discover improvement areas.
 Here are the key steps for a thorough assessment:

 ## Evaluation Steps